AvadoDServer/avado-docs/content/avado-sdk/create_a_dapp.md

 ---
-title: reate your DApp for the AVADO DAppstore
+title: Create your DApp for the AVADO DAppstore
 aliases:
   - /en/developers/building-an-avado-package
 ---